Sunset-Edu-Tech-Group/BA-AD/README.md

 ### Global
 If you want to downloaad the Global `AssetBundles`, `TableBundles`, and `MediaResources` then check out [BA-AD Rust](https://github.com/Deathemonic/BA-AD/tree/rust).
 It is a BA-AD written rust with global support.

-To Install it just download one of the binaries at [Releases](https://github.com/Deathemonic/BA-AD/releases).
+To Install it just download one of the binaries at [Releases](https://github.com/Deathemonic/BA-AD/releases)

+> [!NOTE]
+> BA-AD Rust is still a work in progress, there are some stuff that is missing like the `search` and `extract` feature, it may also contains some bugs.

 ### Dump
 To get `dump.cs` you need to manually decompile the `libil2cpp.so`.
 I recommend following the instructions from [Auto-Il2cppDumper](https://github.com/AndnixSH/Auto-Il2cppDumper) or [Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper).
 Also I recommend using a emulator like **MuMuPlayer** to get easy root access.